microsoft/industry/foundations/powerPlatform/data/Dataverse.md

 -	Synapse (formerly Azure SQL Datawarehouse)
 Full list: List of all connectors published by Microsoft | Microsoft Docs Design considerations
 Data from Dynamics are stored in Dataverse.
 In the case of combining data from multiple sources you will encounter use cases where you have to transfer some of that data to be able to create joins.
-Dataverse supports Synapse link to create a replica of the selected tables in in Synapse or you can use Azure Data Factory /Data flow / Synapse data integration to extract the data in an ELT/ETL job.
+Dataverse supports Synapse link to create a replica of the selected tables in in Synapse or you can use Azure Data Factory/Data flow/Synapse data integration to extract the data in an ELT/ETL job.
 Structured and unstructured.
-Specialized options PostgreSQL, CosmosDB (Mongo,  Gremlin, Cassandra) Storage account – flexible size, low cost
+Specialized options PostgreSQL, Cosmos DB (Mongo,  Gremlin, Cassandra) Storage account – flexible size, low cost
 Azure SQL – standard, wide set of integration
 SLA – Availability, response time